 - messy room, desk, or backpack

-It’s important to note that not all kids with inattention have hyperactivity.
-For many years I missed my older kids’ ADD because I didn’t see understand this.
+It’s important to note that not all kids with inattention have the hyperactivity component.
+For many years I missed my older kids’ inattentive ADHD because I didn’t understand this.

 ADHD is much more recognizable probably because the behavior is often annoying and disruptive!